World Nomads Travel Insurance Review: Is It Worth It?

 World Nomads Travel Insurance, especially the Explorer Plan, offers robust coverage for travelers who are looking for both medical coverage and trip insurance.
 It also includes a bunch of other perks, like loss of personal effects.

-The Standard Plan, however, has lower trip insurance than I’d like.
-But if you have alternate trip insurance or if you think it is enough for you, the Standard Plan offers solid medical coverage at an economical price.
+The Standard Plan, however, has less trip insurance coverage than I’d like but offers solid medical coverage at an economical price.

 World Nomads is a particularly great fit for adventurous travelers who plan to partake in one of the 200 sports and activities covered by their Explorer Plan.
 Beware that seniors over age 70 are not eligible and coverage is not customizable.